 Then, start the second function app with the debugger.
 Click on the Debug –> Start Debugging or press the F5 button.

-Now you need to attach the debugger to the First Azure Function App.
-For that, You need to click the Debug –> Attach to Process.
+Now, you must attach the debugger to the First Azure Function App.
+You need to click the Debug –> Attach to Process.

-Now on the Attach to Process window, search for the func.exe.
+Now, on the Attach to Process window, search for the func.exe.
 You can see two entries.
-Select the one that is not greyed out and then click on the Attach button.
+Select the one not greyed out and then click the Attach button.

 How to Debug Azure Function locally in Visual Studio Code